Trademark Application Process: Forms, Fees and Payment Guide

 Conclusion

-India has specified a process for registration of trademarks under the 1999 Trade Marks Act primarily aimed at safeguarding the competitive character and innovative aspect of various entities.
+India has specified a process for registration of trademarks under the Trade Marks Act, primarily aimed at safeguarding the competitive character and innovative aspect of various entities.
 Under this clear process, which involves a prior search followed by application, examination, publication and eventually registration, an applicant can confer legal protection over its trademark.
 This system is fair and just because it allows public objection to any application of a trademark that is almost similar to a trademark already in existence to prevent dilution of the trademark register.

-It would thus be noted that absolute rights would be bestowed upon the owner of the trademark regarding the use of the registered mark based on successful registration of the trademark and enforcement action would be taken against any violation.
+It would thus be noted that absolute rights would be bestowed upon the owner of the trademark regarding the use of the registered mark based on successful registration of the trademark, and enforcement action would be taken against any violation.
 This protects the brand image, as well as strengthens trust among consumers and, hence, the market share of the company.
-The trademark registration regime in India has international acclaim in terms of structure, follows all the principles of international practices, and also provides required support for business and contributes to economic growth.
+The trademark registration regime in India has international acclaim in terms of structure, follows all the principles of international practices, and also provides the required support for business and contributes to economic growth.

 Related Services